zhouLion/doc.fedml.ai/docs/federate/cross-silo/overview.md

 ![./../_static/image/cross-silo-hi.png](./../_static/image/cross-silo-hi.png)

 FedML Octopus addresses this challenge by enabling a distributed training paradigm (PyTorch DDP, distributed data parallel) to run inside each data-silo, and further orchestrate different silos with asynchronous or synchronous federated optimization method.
 As a result, FedML Octopus can support this scenario in a flexible, secure, and efficient manner.
-FedML MLOps platform also simplifies its real-world deployment.
+TensorOpera AI platform also simplifies its real-world deployment.

 Please read the detailed [examples and tutorial](./example/example.md) for details.